ipspace/netlab/docs/caveats.md

 (cisco-iosv-ssh)=
 ### SSH Access to Cisco IOSv

 Cisco IOSv SSH implementation uses RSA keys and older encryption algorithms that might not be allowed on newer Linux distributions.

-Most users running recent Ansible versions on Ubuntu won't notice that as Ansible uses the `ansible-pylibssh` package (installed together with Ansible) as its interface to `libssh`.
+Most users running recent Ansible versions won't notice the problem; Ansible uses the `ansible-pylibssh` package (installed together with Ansible) as its interface to `libssh` and adjusts the SSH algorithms as needed.

-If you're still experiencing SSH key exchange errors, try these workarounds:

-* Add the following configuration to `~/.ssh/config` file[^CSP]:
+We added a similar mechanism to _netlab_ commands that use SSH to connect to network devices.
+These commands append group variable `netlab_ssh_args` (when defined) to the **ssh** command; the value of that variable for Cisco IOS/IOS-XE devices is set to:

 ```
-Host 192.168.121.*
-    KexAlgorithms +diffie-hellman-group1-sha1,diffie-hellman-group14-sha1
-    PubkeyAcceptedKeyTypes +ssh-rsa
-    HostbasedAcceptedAlgorithms +ssh-rsa
-    HostKeyAlgorithms +ssh-rsa
+group_vars:
+  netlab_ssh_args: "-o KexAlgorithms=+diffie-hellman-group-exchange-sha1 -o PubkeyAcceptedKeyTypes=ssh-rsa -o HostKeyAlgorithms=+ssh-rsa"
 ```

-* It seems that some `libssh` implementations cannot handle the `+` specification in the `~/.ssh/config` file.
-Try removing the `+` sign in the crypto algorithm specifications or listing all standard algorithms and adding the legacy ones.
+You can change the additional SSH arguments with the node **netlab_ssh_args** parameter or with the **defaults.devices._device_.group_vars.netlab_ssh_args** [system default](defaults).

-* Additionaly, you might have to execute `sudo update-crypto-policies --set LEGACY` on AlmaLinux/RHEL.
+Additionally, you might have to execute `sudo update-crypto-policies --set LEGACY` on AlmaLinux/RHEL.

-[^CSP]: Change the address range if you're using a different IP prefix for the management network or if you're using the *multilab* plugin.

 (caveats-iol)=
 ## Cisco IOS on Linux (IOL) and IOL Layer-2 Image